rajat1911996sharma/Board-Game-Review-Predictions/README.md

 It is Open Source.
 Any changes can be made.

 I tried to predict Average Rating of a Game vs all other relevant variables.

+here, I used
+Numpy
+Pandas
+Seaborn
+Matplotlib
+sklearn

+I performed Linear Regression, Random Forest Regression and Regression with Neural networks for predictions on google CoLab.